mora-lab/DynBioNet/README.md

      moralab/dynbionet:latest
 ```

-After run the command, you can visit http://localhost:3838/DynBioNet/ to using the shiny app.
+After running the previous commands, open your web browser and visit http://localhost:3838/DynBioNet/ to use the shiny app.<br>

-The scripts of DynBioNet locate in `/srv/shiny-server/` folder in the container.
+Note that the scripts of DynBioNet are located in the `/srv/shiny-server/` folder in the container.

 ### 1.3.
 From Virtual Machine: https://zenodo.org/deposit/5539480<br>

-Download `DynBioNet-VM.ova` and import this VirtualBox using Oracle [VM VirtualBox](https://www.virtualbox.org/).
+If you have installed the 'VirtualBox' Virtual Machine (here, [how to install VirtualBox]()), download the file `DynBioNet-VM.ova` from [Zenodo]() and import this appliance to 'VirtualBox' (here, [how to import an .ova file]()).

-After start this VirtualBox, log in using `moralab` as user and password, open the Firefox browser can see the DynBioNet interface.
-Or visit the address http://localhost:3838/DynBioNet/.
+After starting this Virtual Machine, log in using `moralab` as user and password, open the Firefox browser, and you will see the DynBioNet interface.
+As an alternative, visit the address http://localhost:3838/DynBioNet/.

-The scripts of DynBioNet locate in `/srv/shiny-server/DynBioNet/` folder.
+The scripts of DynBioNet are located in the `/srv/shiny-server/DynBioNet/` folder.

 ## 2. Upload data:
 ### 2.1.
 The input files